 Basic specs for a quick look

-The Katana’s side-cut is 114mm (at the nose), 112mm (underfoot) and 132 mm (at the tail) on a 184cm ski, making the ski a wide all-mountain or thin powder ski, ideal for softer snow and spending some time on the groomers.
+The Katana’s sidecut is 114mm (at the nose), 112mm (underfoot) and 132 mm (at the tail) on a 184cm ski, making the ski a wide all-mountain or thin powder ski, ideal for softer snow and spending some time on the groomers.
 The radius of the ski is 25.8m on the same length, making short turns all but impossible (unless you are a pre-2000’s racer) but they are ideal for any radius greater than that of slalom.

 Construction that works great

-Trying to get your head around the peculiar construction of these skis will take time and trying to become acclimatised to skiing on them, will take even longer – maybe a day or two.
-With a multi-layer wooden core and carbon fibre top-sheet, the Katanas are one of the lightest skis available in their category (all-mountain powder skis), approximately weighing 900g per ski.
+Trying to get your head around the peculiar construction of these skis will take time and trying to become acclimatized to skiing on them, will take even longer – maybe a day or two.
+With a multi-layer wooden core and carbon fiber top-sheet, the Katanas are one of the lightest skis available in their category (all-mountain powder skis), approximately weighing 900g per ski.
 Consequently, the Katanas require less work to be skied well, than other skis in the category.

-This workability prevents a skier’s legs from fatiguing prematurely and will allow advanced, but not yet expert skiers, to drive the ski throughout and influence the turn.
+This workability prevents skier’s legs from fatiguing prematurely and will allow advanced, but not yet expert skiers, to drive the ski throughout and influence the turn.
 In softer snow, which the Katanas were designed to live in, they are bouncy and playful; partially, due to their lightweight design.

-Be forewarned, although they have a satisfactory edge-hold for almost any skier on soft snow, most racers will discover they are slightly too easy to turn and problems may occur when attempting to influence a turn on hard-pack, however this is not a problem for most, expecting the most advanced skiers out there.
+Be forewarned, although they have a satisfactory edge-hold for almost any skier on soft snow, most racers will discover they are slightly too easy to turn and problems may occur when attempting to influence a turn on hard-pack, however, this is not a problem for most, expecting the most advanced skiers out there.

 The Volkl V-Werks has a rockered profile.
 This encourages floatation in soft snow and easy transitioning between turns – particularly on the groomers.
 The rocker feels extraordinarily smooth on groomers and has a certain beauty when skied in a sweeping GS turn.
 The tip rocker was somewhat ineffective and I found it getting bogged down in crud.
-Nevertheless, the lightweight design allows these skis to float effortlessly over said crud, minimising the need for rocker – it may have been operator error!
+Nevertheless, the lightweight design allows these skis to float effortlessly over said crud, minimizing the need for rocker – it may have been operator error!

 The ski is built with a wooden stringer.
 A stringer is a block of wood that runs under the top-sheet, increasing the overall stiffness of the ski.
 So it should not be a surprise that the Katanas are a very stiff all-mountain ski.
 Although stiff, when compared with similar skis in its category, the Katanas are softer than most other skiers in the Volkl range.